phillthetechguy/SerivceNowLab/README.md

 <h2>Description</h2>
 This project consists of me setting up a developer instance in ServiceNow to practice receiving, assigning, updating and resolving tickets.
-I have used a common troubleshooting issue to simulate a real world scenario such as "user not able to access email" while also keeping work notes updated and ensuring everything is properly documented.
+I have used a common troubleshooting issue to simulate a real world scenario such as "user not able to receive emails" while also keeping work notes updated and ensuring everything is properly documented.
 This documents every step i took from start to finish of not only setting up the instance account itself but also each step i took in creating and resolving this ticket.
 <br />